pathdekhao/pathdekhao-features/README.md

 ### Bus List:
 After search list of available buses will be visible.
-If user select a bus details Routes of the bus will be available to user.
+If user select a bus details Routes of the bus including map will be available to user.

 --------